cthoyt/cthoyt.github.io/_posts/2026-01-20-semantic-mapping-challenges.md

 ### Evidence

-A key challenged that motivated the development of SSSOM as a standard was to associate high-quality metadata with semantic mappings, such as the reason the mapping was produced (e.g., manual curation, lexical matching, structural matching), who produced it (e.g., a person, algorithm, agent), when, how, and
+A key challenge that motivated the development of SSSOM as a standard was to associate high-quality metadata with semantic mappings, such as the reason the mapping was produced (e.g., manual curation, lexical matching, structural matching), who produced it (e.g., a person, algorithm, agent), when, how, and